 B2B eCommerce is an acronym for business-to-business electronic commerce.
-It depicts online selling and buying transactions between two businesses.
+It includes online selling and buying transactions between two businesses.
 The goal is to reduce the cost-to-serve ratio and expand customer reach, thereby scaling the business.

 Unlike yesteryears, decision-makers are now open to major B2B eCommerce transactions.
 According to McKinsey, 70% of B2B businesses are ready to make purchases exceeding $50,000.
 On the other hand, 27% of buyers are open to spending over $500,000.

 This has opened an array of opportunities for businesses to thrive.
 The key here is to increase reach to the target audience.